 Exercise has been shown to be effective in controlling attention deficit and hyperactivity disorder symptoms, and carries only positive side effects.

-Other benefits of exercise include a strengthening of cancer defenses (Exercise & Breast Cancer and Is It the Diet, the Exercise, or Both?), an improvement in cognition (Reversing Cognitive Decline), and a longer lifespan (What Women Should Eat to Live Longer).
+Other benefits of exercise include a strengthening of cancer defenses (see Exercise & Breast Cancer and Is It the Diet, the Exercise, or Both?), an improvement in cognition (see Reversing Cognitive Decline), and a longer lifespan (see What Women Should Eat to Live Longer).

-This reminds me of other safe, natural, side-effect free solutions like tap water gargling to prevent the common cold (Can Gargling Prevent the Common Cold?) and drinking water to improve scholastic performance in kids (Does a Drink of Water Make Children Smarter?).
-The fact that they are cost-free is both an advantage (they’re free!) and disadvantage (no corporate budget driving their promotion so we never hear about this kind of research).
+This reminds me of other safe, natural, side effect-free solutions (like tap water gargling) to prevent the common cold (see Can Gargling Prevent the Common Cold?), and drinking water to improve scholastic performance in kids (see Does a Drink of Water Make Children Smarter?).
+The fact that they are cost-free is both an advantage (they’re free!), and disadvantage (no corporate budget driving their promotion, so we never hear about this kind of research).
 If only corporations could find a way to stuff exercise into a pill bottle for their stockholders…